 So, what animal is Job 41 describing?
 Some commentators believe Leviathan is a crocodile.
 Others believe it is a whale or a shark.
 Based on the biblical description, it seems more likely that Leviathan is a large sea reptile, possibly a species of dinosaur such as the plesiosaurus.
 Job’s acquaintance with a dinosaur is not far-fetched at all, given that the book of Job is set in a very early time of history.

 The point God makes in Job 41 is that Leviathan is under God’s sovereign control.
 Job had been questioning God (Job 26—31), but God turns the tables and uses the leviathan’s might to emphasize Job’s weakness and frailty.
 If God created Leviathan (an animal Job cannot stand before), then how great is God?
 Why is Job even trying to grapple with the Almighty?

 Leviathan was a dangerous creature that caused seasoned warriors to turn and run.
 Leviathan is no myth, but rather a real creature of the sea, subject only to its Creator.
 As God says in His description of Leviathan, “Who then is able to stand against me?
 Who has a claim against me that I must pay?
 Everything under heaven belongs to me” (Job 41:10–11).

-Recommended Resources: Great Dinosaur Mystery Solved: Answers from the Bible by Ken Ham and Logos Bible Software.
+Recommended Resource: Great Dinosaur Mystery Solved: Answers from the Bible by Ken Ham

 What does the Bible say about Creation vs. evolution?